AlignmentResearch/go_attack/README.md

 Read about our research here: https://arxiv.org/abs/2211.00241.

-And view our website here: https://goattack.far.ai/.
+View our website here: https://goattack.far.ai/.

 To run our adversary with Sabaki, see [this guide](sabaki/README.md).